 The program is for Metro North residents (priority to Cambridge residents) who have their high school diploma, are eligible to work in the U.S., and can pass a college entrance exam (Accuplacer).
 The best candidates for the program have excellent customer service, communication and problem-solving skills, and an interest in technology.

-Recruitment is open for our next cohort.
-After filling out the interest form you will be contacted when Information Sessions are scheduled.
+Recruitment is open for our next cohort!
 The Information Session will provide answers to your questions about the program and instructions for the next step in your application.

 For additional questions, please contact us at (617) 918-7520 or email@example.com.

 Applicants to one of our workforce training programs will be asked to complete an academic assessment after attending an Information Session.
 If you are interested in learning more about these assessments, please click here to take a look at the resource guide.
 Please note that the YouthBuild and Biomedical Careers training programs require the TABE (Test of Adult Basic Education), and the Information Technology Careers training program requires the Accuplacer college placement test.
 More information about these assessments will provided at our Information Sessions.